Brew8it/p4_INT_BWcalc/command_files/readme.txt

 sending packet into switch and packet comes out.

 -- second test:
-add the header fields ingress.
+add the header fields egress.
 # maybe write to a register so we can see that header has been added since wireshark cant see the INT header field.

 -- Third test: